 Next, consider your abilities and limitations.
 If you rent an apartment, a large breed may not be practical for you.
 If you have a mobility based disability, a very active breed may be difficult for you to train.
 If you’ve only raised a few dogs in your lifetime, a particularly bright or active dog may prove to be a bigger challenge than you’re prepared for.
 How do you feel about living with a large dog or a small dog?
 What size dog feels most comfortable to you?

 Next, consider what job the dog will be doing.
 Larger, slower moving, biddable dogs often make good mobility dogs.
-Medical and hearing alert dogs should be active, life-of-the-party, nosy dogs who love to be on duty.
-Smaller breeds are often good for these jobs.
-And psychiatric dogs should be solid as a rock and unflappable.
+Medical, psychiatric service dogs, and hearing alert dogs should be active, life-of-the-party, nosy dogs who love to be on duty.
+Smaller psychiatric service dog breeds are often the best for these jobs.
+And service for psychiatric dogs should be solid as a rock and unflappable.
 Consider also how complex and extensive the tasks you need will be.
 If you need numerous tasks of different natures due to multiple diagnoses, you’ll want a dog who loves to work.
 But if you need just one specific task that is not particularly complicated, you may want a breed that is more laid back and easy to get ready for public access.
 A good trainer can help you sort through these needs and choices.

 To start looking at breeds, the most efficient and enjoyable way is to watch the Westminster Kennel Club show on TV.
 All 7 groups, with one example of each breed (The Best of Breed winner) is aired every February.
 This year, the show will be on February 12 and 13, 2018.
 It runs for six hours – three on Monday night and Tuesday night, with the airings often repeating on Tuesday and Wednesday morning.
-If it’s nowhere close to February and you’re starting to look, you should be able to find all the groups individually on YouTube.
+If it’s nowhere close to February and you’re starting to look for the best service dogs, you should be able to find all the groups individually on YouTube.

 Look at the breeds, but also listen to the descriptions accompanying them.
 Look for physical characteristics that appeal to you and listen for traits that will or won’t be suitable for service dog work.